brunoga/generics/sliceconverter/README.md

 Fast conversion from a slice of any type to a slice of any other type.

 Conversions can be made as long as the src slice len and cap are multiples of the dst slice item size.
-If those requirements are not met, code will panic.
+If those requirements are not met, the Convert() call wioll panic.

-## USage:
+## Usage:

 src := []MyFancyStruct{ ... }